Car Camping vs. Tent Camping_ Which Style is Right for You

 What is Tent Camping?

 Tent camping involves hiking to a campsite and setting up a tent as your shelter.
 This style of camping is often done in more remote or wilderness areas, away from the amenities of designated campgrounds.
 Tent camping can range from backcountry hiking to setting up camp in a national park.
+Read more Best Camping Hacks for a Stress-Free Adventure.

 What is Tent Camping?